The X Factor (Australian TV series) season 8

-The X Factor was an Australian television reality music competition, based on the original British version, to find new singing talent; the winner of which received a Sony Music Australia recording contract.
+The X Factor is an Australian television reality music competition, based on the original UK show, to find new singing talent; the winner of which received a Sony Music Australia recording contract.
 The eighth season, branded as X Factor: Next Generation, premiered on Seven Network on 3 October 2016.
 Jason Dundas replaced Luke Jacobz as host; with the judging panel consisting of Mel B, Guy Sebastian, Iggy Azalea and Adam Lambert.
 The winner was Isaiah Firebrace and his winner's single "It's Gotta Be You" was released after the final.
 He was mentored by Lambert, who won as mentor for the first and only time.

 Judges and host

 In February 2016, reports claimed that Seven Network was mulling over whether or not to delay the series' planned season 8 until 2017.
 It was later confirmed that The X Factor would return in 2016.

 Dannii Minogue reported that she would not be returning to the programme after three series on the judging panel.
 On 12 June 2016, Iggy Azalea was announced as Chris Isaak's replacement, with Guy Sebastian.
 The following day, Adam Lambert was confirmed to be the third judge for season 8 replacing James Blunt.
 On 11 October 2016, shortly before the three-seat challenge, former judge Mel B was announced as the "underdog judge" also to replace Minogue, after months of rumours, whereby three acts who failed to secure a seat in this challenge can be recruited by her for inclusion in the "underdogs" category.

 On 24 November 2015, Luke Jacobz announced on his Twitter account that he would not be returning as the host for the eighth season in 2016.
 On 25 June 2016, Jason Dundas was announced as Jacobz's replacement.